Low-Sodium Foods and Diet Guidelines - Dr. Axe

 People exposed to very high temperatures or those exercising and losing a lot of fluids are at a higher risk of losing sodium through sweat and becoming deficient.
 This can lead to issues with muscle and nerve function.

-But how much sodium per day do you need?
+So how much sodium per day do you need?
 According to research published the Journal of the American College of Cardiology, the amount of sodium needed to maintain homeostasis in adults is about 500 milligrams a day or less, which is exceedingly low compared to the average intake of sodium for most Americans, which is more than 3,200 milligrams.

-Foods high in sodium begins with table salt.
-Salt is an ionic compounds that is composed of sodium chloride, which is 40 percent sodium and 60 percent chloride.
 According to the University of California San Francisco, the average American eats five or more teaspoons of salt every day, which is about 20 times more than the body needs.
 Your body really needs only about one-fourth teaspoon of salt per day.

 So you may be wondering how to reduce your salt intake to just one-quarter teaspoon when you’re so used to eating salty foods.
 Bringing low-sodium foods into your diet can be extremely helpful, and so can dropping the packaged foods that are loaded with salt.

-1. Regulate Body Fluids
+1. Regulate body fluids

 Eating low-sodium foods ensures that your balance of salt and water in the body remains regulated.
 Both sodium and potassium work to maintain normal water levels by attracting water and making sure that your cells and the areas around them are adequately hydrated.